Lucia (film): Production

 In December 2011 Pawan Kumar announced on the Web that his next project, after the success of his directorial debut film Lifeu Ishtene, was going to be Lucia.
 For the next two months, he met quite a few producers and top actors and found it difficult to fund his film.
 That led Pawan Kumar to write a post titled Making Enemies on his blog.
 Three days after it was published, the response was so overwhelming that he decided to pitch the idea of inviting people to produce the film and Pawan Kumar initiated Project Lucia.
 Aditya Vikram Thoomati was crucial in making the bandwagon work.
 Fellow writer to Pawan, a newbie to Kannada cinema, Sai Prasad did his writing expertise through it.
 Lucia is notable for its use of crowdfunding.
 It was funded by 110 investors who contributed to the project through a Facebook page and a blog run by director-actor Pawan Kumar.
 It was the first Kannada movie to bypass the traditional film financing model.
 The director initially offered the lead role to model turned actor Diganth but he was later replaced by Sathish Ninasam, who has played supporting roles in many Kannada films.
 Lucia was made at a budget of ₹50 lakh.
 Kannada language television channel Udaya TV bought the satellite rights of the film for ₹0.95 crore.
 Actor Sathish Ninasam along with the music director Poornachandra Tejaswi visited colleges in Davangere to promote Lucia.

 Soundtrack

-The music for the film and soundtracks were composed by debutant Poornachandra Tejaswi, and background score composed by Poornachandra Tejaswi, Monish Kumar M.K. and Santhosh Narayanan.
+The music for the film and soundtracks were composed by debutant Poornachandra Tejaswi, and background score composed by Poornachandra Tejaswi.
 The lyrics were penned by Poornachandra Tejaswi, Yogaraj Bhat and Raghu Shastri.
 The album has seven tracks.